 ME/CFS South Australia recognises that many members of the wider community know very little about ME/CFS or about the impact of this illness.

-ME/CFS South Australia’s education, research and advocacy aim to increase knowledge and understanding so that people with ME/CFS:
+ME/CFS South Australia aims to increase knowledge and understanding through education, research and advocacy, so that people with ME/CFS:

 - receive appropriate diagnosis, treatment and care

 - receive equitable access to health, welfare, disability, education and community services